Spyrosigma/Portfolio/README.md

-# Portfolio website powered with with Flask backend
+# Portfolio website powered by Flask backend and HTML5-CSS-Js Frontend

 ### Low-latency Chatbot.
 Rag implemented on my projects and portfolio data.